retorquere/hass_addons/cloudflare_private_ddns_updater/DOCS.md

 ## DDNS Updater

-This addon is used to update a DDNS record using ddclient.
+This addon is used to update a DDNS record pointing inside your home network.
 You can use this to set up SSL inside your home network:

+* Make sure your modem does not expose your internal IPv6 addresses.
+They will be routable but should be blocked by the firewall of your router.
 * Add an AAAA record in your cloudflare DNS config (ag `hass.your.domain`). **DO NOT** enter an A record for this hostname.
 Set it to non-proxied.
 * Install this add-on and configure it (see below).
 * Set up letsencrypt for cloudflare